 One of those strategies involves raising money in two stages.
 Stage I, the “platform” phase, is aimed at raising adequate capital to establish a platform company in Los Angeles by joining together two operators who are currently under LOI and tucking in additional companies until we reach 1,250 machines.
 The combined operation will then be transformed into a model for further growth, with a valuation much higher than could be achieved when viewing the acquired companies separately.

 As a result, initial investors should see greater benefits when we enter Stage II, the “growth” phase, for which we will raise sufficient capital to allow us to build out Los Angeles and, later, to acquire enough operators in other markets to grow to our $100 million revenue goal, when we will seek an exit.
-Our models show a 35.6% IRR over five years from the Los Angeles buildout alone, and we would expect even higher returns as we expand into other markets.

 Capital Provison’s two stage approach is particularly appropriate now, given the impact that COVID-19 has had on the market.
 We have developed a strategy to address these impacts in the Stage I “platform” phase, so that the company is in a prime position to enter the Stage II “growth” phase when the crisis abates.

 At the height of the shutdown, the vending industry saw a 60-70% decrease in gross revenues.
 Despite this, operators such as Legend Foods were able to maintain healthy profit margins because staffing and other costs proved to be highly variable.
 Nevertheless, there is greater potential risk in the market due to the threat of future shutdowns.
 However, there is also greater opportunity, because vending is an industry that traditionally values businesses based on revenues.
 Accordingly, we expect to see steep discounts on acquisition prices in the short-term.